ulikabbq/grafana-fargate/README.md

+# UPDATE 12.01.2019
+It has been a while since I last visited this project and I felt like it needed some updating.
+The good news is that now it is even easier to get this module up and running.

+## Updates
+Upgraded to Terraform 0.12
+Added GitHub Actions to publish and deploy the fargate container Grafana version 6.5.1
+Removed the bastion host (no longer need to run the mysql commands) Removed nginx (was handling https redirects that are now in the lb listener)

 # Grafana Fargate Terraform Module

 This is a terraform module for Grafana running on AWS fargate with an Aurora RDS MySQL backend.